Zephia-Sero/style/C.md

 	// Indent once, then begin code here.
 }

+// Notice two things: the single *empty* line separating the end of main and the
+// next function, and that these are, for semantic reasons, two separate comment
+// blocks.
 /* If the declaration is too long, consider splitting it into smaller functions
  * or make the function name shorter *without* sacrificing obviousness and
  * readability.
 If that isn't possible, split the arguments across multiple